 What are the advantages of a trabecular structure in an implant?

 Osseointegration (the potential for bone in-growth) is the most important advantage, but there are more reasons to opt for a porous structure.
 The material properties of the porous structure better match the mechanical properties of the bone.
+The supporting trabecular augment is made of a highly biocompatible material: Ti6AI4V ELI (a titanium alloy).
+The back of the light-weighted integrated cup and flanges consist of a porous structure that mimics bone properties designed to improve secondary fixation through bone ongrowth.
 In addition, given the potential large size of the defect-filling implants, porous structures allow to reduce the total weight of the implant.

 Where can I find the sterilization procedures that are recommended for guides, models and implants?

 You can find all procedures in the instructions for use of the respective products.
 Contact your account manager to request a copy.

 The implant and accessories are always delivered non-sterile, so you can feel the parts upfront and prepare yourself better for surgery.
 Together with the package you will receive the sterilization instructions that clearly explain how the implant should be sterilized at the hospital.
 If you would want to look into them, contact your local sales representative in one of our offices or email to email@example.com.

 Do you provide screws with your implant?No, we don’t.
 In the planning report, you will find the number of screws and screw lengths we recommend to use.
 The aMace solution is compatible with titanium spongiosa (6.5 mm diameter) screws with maximal head height 4.8 mm and head diameter between 7.6 and 8 mm.
 Based on the screw planning we provide, you’ll know well in advance how many and what sizes you will need, so the team is fully prepared before surgery.

 How do I access Materialise SurgiCase?